 And there is more to this never-ending story to come.
 It’s 2017 and evolution is back in the news in the Sunshine State.
-A bill approved by the Florida legislature that changes the way textbooks can be challenged by citizens and and another bill that guarantees “religious liberties” for school personnel and students have already set the stage for a new series of evolution battles.
+A brand new law that changes the way textbooks can be challenged by citizens and and another new law that guarantees “religious liberties” for school personnel and students have already set the stage for a new series of evolution battles.
 This is the next chapter playing out live right in front of us!
 Keep an eye on my blog for all the latest.

 This site is a companion to the book.
 You’ll be able to view some of my source material, including school board meeting minutes, video and audio clips, and even lesson plans comparing evolution and creationism that were intended for classroom use.

 Would you like to try it before you buy it?
 I welcome you to read a free excerpt from Going Ape hosted at the National Center for Science Education website.

 The book is available at your book seller of choice.
 You can go to the University Press of Florida, Amazon, Barnes & Nobles, etc. You can also go to your local book store.
 If they don’t have it on the shelf, you can ask them to order it for you.